linuxsquad/remote_command_exec_nfs_sharing/README.md

-We have number of servers that share NFS mounts, and require mechanism for remote command execution.
+If you are searching for a simple remote command execution tool (based on bash, python) and most of your target servers share NFS mount, this library might help you to advance faster to your goal.

-This is a poor man client/server prototype put together in couple days to satisfy the following principles:
+Here is a poor man client/server prototype put together in couple days to satisfy the following principles:

 * robustness
 * flexibility